BlockMen/minetest_plus/README.txt

 - added mese- and diamondhoe for farming
 - added HUD-mod (with hunger)

-Version dev:
+Version 0.4:
--enabled jungles
+- enabled jungles
--added PilzAdam's builtin_item mod
+- added PilzAdam's builtin_item mod
+- tweaked physics
+- updated hud mod (0.4)
+- fixed intweak bug
+- added several commits from minetest_game

 So hope you enjoy this game and like the changes i made to default game.